 - Lack of teeth!
 (My own prejudice, I’m working on it)

-These aren’t hard and fast rules, they are guidelines only which indicate how much effort to put into the pitch.
-As soon as you get cocky and think you ‘know’ how people behave, along comes someone who breaks all the rules and buys your work anyway.
+These aren’t hard and fast rules, they are guidelines only that indicate how much effort to put into the pitch.
+As soon as you get cocky and think you ‘know’ how people behave, along comes someone who breaks all the rules and buys your artwork anyway.

 Knowing Your Art Buying Demographic